 Blood glucose monitoring during pregnancy, for women with type 2 diabetes

 It is essential to monitor your blood glucose levels frequently during your pregnancy.
-You will be asked to test before meals and one to two hours after meals.
-You may, at times, be advised to do some extra monitoring, such as before bed and overnight (for hypos).
+You will be asked to monitor before meals and one to two hours after meals.
+You may, at times, be advised to do some extra monitoring, such as before bed and overnight.

 Your diabetes in pregnancy team will discuss your blood glucose levels with you at each appointment.
 Writing these in a record book or diary can help you and your team better understand patterns in your blood glucose levels.
-Be sure to take your record book and meter with you to appointments.
+You may also be asked to keep a food diary.
+Be sure to take your record book and blood glucose meter with you to appointments.